Disclosure: This post may contain affiliate links. If you buy through them, we may earn a small commission at no extra cost to you.

 Q: Do I need stability sneakers for plantar fasciitis?

-A: Not always, but a lot of people do better with a stable base and a supportive heel.
-If you overpronate or feel wobbly, stability models are often worth a look.
+A: Not always, but many people do better with a stable base and a supportive heel.
+If you overpronate, feel wobbly, or wear down one side of your shoes quickly, stability models may be worth considering.

 Q: Are soft sneakers automatically better?

-A: Not necessarily.
-Soft cushioning helps with impact, but you usually also need structure so your foot is not collapsing inside the shoe.
+A: No. Soft cushioning can help with impact, but you usually also need structure so your foot is not collapsing inside the shoe.
+Soft plus sloppy is still sloppy.

 Q: How often should I replace sneakers?

-A: If the cushioning feels flattened, the shoe feels less stable, or your heel pain starts creeping back, it is probably time.
-Heavy daily use usually burns through support faster than people expect.
+A: Replace them when cushioning feels flattened, the shoe feels less stable, outsole wear is uneven, or your heel pain starts creeping back.
+Heavy daily use burns through support faster than people expect.

 Q: When should I see a healthcare professional?

-A: If pain is severe, persistent, or not improving with supportive changes and basic home care, it is time to get evaluated.
+A: If pain is severe, persistent, or not improving with supportive shoes, stretching, activity changes, and basic home care, it is time to get evaluated.

 Your everyday sneakers should make life easier, not start a feud with your plantar fascia.
 Look for arch support, heel cushioning, stability, and a fit that lets your foot relax.